 AI and machine learning: making big data accessible

 Perhaps the biggest trend already emerging is the growing acceptance of Artificial Intelligence (AI) and machine learning in advertising circles.

 The shift will principally be a result of AI platforms becoming friendlier.
 AI and machine learning once seemed like forbidding black boxes to the less technically minded.
 Now, interfaces are becoming more accessible.

 AI has already been behind much of programmatic advertising, quietly determining the outcome of AdWords bids, the frequency of Facebook serves and so on.
 The difference will be the permeation of AI into other areas of advertising.

 AI for targeting

 The use of AI and machine learning for targeting is the most obvious use case in advertising.
-Consider how current CRM systems are used to identify high-value targets.
-People who downloaded an ebook, for example, may be considered hotter leads than those that didn’t perform that action.
+Consider how we use current CRM systems to identify high-value targets.
+We might consider those who downloaded an ebook, for example, as warmer leads than those that didn’t perform that action.